-Pick the Brain is now open for sign up.
+Pick the Brain for Manitoba Showcase 2018

 Schedule a one-on-one networking session with one of our experts!
 The meetings are designated time slots that provide an opportunity to chat with a seasoned professional from the arts community.
 Ask questions regarding performing or visual arts. depending on each professional’s area of expertise.